AnweshaRoses/BootHub/README.md

 We have various features on our website like:

-1. We have products in our page that load dynamically.
+1. We have products on our page that load dynamically.
 2. Integrated payment method.
-3. We have a variety of footwear and colour variants according to the consumer's choice.
+3. We have a variety of footwear and color variants according to the consumer's choice.
 4. Our website follows all the UI UX principles.
 5. Responsive page so that it is a seamless experience for the mobile users as well.